 The next time you find yourself in a stressful situation or just need some time away from work or home life, consider taking a trip up into the woods.
 You might be surprised at how rejuvenated and connected to your team you feel after just one day of forest bathing.

 Planning a company retreat can be time consuming, confusing and expensive.
-Call our expert corporate retreat planners and schedule a free consultation regarding how we can save you stress and money.
+Call our experienced corporate retreat planning company and schedule a free consultation regarding how we can save you stress and money.
 From company retreats in Southern California to the Hudson Valley of New York, we've planned trips to many locations.